foo123/modelview.js/README.md

 modelview.js
 ============

-A simple, light-weight, versatile and fast MVVM front-end framework for JavaScript
+A simple, light-weight, versatile and fast isomorphic MVVM framework for JavaScript

 ![ModelView](/modelview.jpg)

-**Version 1.4.0** (59 kB minified)
+**Version 1.5.0** (59 kB minified)

 **see also:**